Do you know how many keys on a piano?

 Frequently Ask Question

-Q: How to identify keys on a piano?
+How do I identify keys on a piano?

-A: No. The first note in music is the A below middle C.
+The first note in music is the A below middle C, which serves as a reference point for tuning and musical notation.